epreglej/CuvariPasa/README.md

 ## Acknowledgments

-Special thanks to our teaching assistants Antea Šetka for their guidance.
+Special thanks to our teaching assistants Antea Šetka for their guidance.<br/>
 Thanks to all the team members for their hard work and dedication.